 Or actually visit Chernobyl itself

-I personally opted not to visit Chernobyl, preferring to get to know Kiev as a city during my stay.
+I personally opted not to visit Chernobyl, preferring to get to know Kyiv as a city during my stay.

-While I’m sure I’ll go in the future, I opted to spend my time getting to know the living, breathing Kiev without the aura of Chernobyl’s destruction clouding my perception of it.
+While I’m sure I’ll go in the future, I opted to spend my time getting to know the living, breathing Kyiv without the aura of Chernobyl’s destruction clouding my perception of it.

 Here’s the best-rated day tour of Chernobyl – you can check for reviews & availability here.
 Keep in mind that you need to book several days in advance because of the permitting required to visit Chernobyl.